 So, of course, it’s best to be prepared in advance and be well-informed by your insurance company before disaster strikes.

-What’s more, if you have commercial or residential tenants in the building, you’ll want to understand what to expect when you are dealing with repairing a metal roof properly so that your future issues are limited, as well as working with contractors and your insurance team regarding compensation.
+What’s more, if you have commercial or residential tenants in the building, you’ll want to understand what to expect when you are dealing with repairing a metal roof properly so that your future issues are limited, as well as working with roofing contractors and your insurance team regarding compensation.

 The Issues You Deal with When You Own a Metal Roofing System